ssinhaleite/thesis-template/README.txt

 To use this template you need to have access to https://code.ini.uzh.ch/ncs/papers/biblio.

+You need to fill your information in the Titelblatt.doc and generate a pdf from it.
+This page is mandatory for MNF Thesis.

 Adapted from
 > Copyright (C) 2004-2011
 > Institute for Dynamic Systems and Control, ETH Zurich